pantaluna/esp32-mjd-starter-kit/Projects/esp32_tmp36_sensor_ads1115_adc_using_lib/components/mjd_tmp36/README.md

 This component mjd_tmp36 is developed for **the TMP36 Analog Temperature Sensor** from Analog Devices.

-This component mjd_tmp36 converts the raw voltage reading of the sensor (read by an ADC) to the ambient temperature in Degrees Celsius.
+This component mjd_tmp36 converts the raw voltage reading of the sensor (read by the ADC) to the ambient temperature in Degrees Celsius.

 More information about the device:
 - Adafruit Learning: TMP36 Temperature Sensor <https://learn.adafruit.com/tmp36-temperature-sensor/overview>